UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 ### Disclaimer:

-The author does not warrent that the information provided is free from errors or omissions.
+The author does not warrant that the information provided is free from errors or omissions.
 The author do not accept any form of liability, for the information provided, or for any consequences arising from its use or any reliance placed upon it.
 The information, opinions and advice